gregcs/dronazon/README.md

-# Dronazon - SDP 2021 project
+# Dronazon - DPS course project 2021

 ## 1 Description of the project